.st0{fill:#FFFFFF;}

 The first thing you need before all the rest are your business’s name, address, and phone number — usually referred to as NAP.

 Of course you have them.
-What you need now is for them to appear absolutely consistently everywhere a search engine looks for your business.
-That’s including, and especially, your Google Business Profile, website, and directory listings — three of our four foundations.
+What you need now is for them to appear consistently everywhere a search engine looks for your business.
+That’s including, and especially, your Google Business Profile, website, and directory listings—three of our four foundations.

-Your business name should be the actual exact name you use in business — what’s on your signage — not with location or other modifiers.
-Lots of people add these things, but strictly speaking this is a violation of Google’s terms of service, and its December algorithm update (nicknamed Vicinity) was intended to weed these listings out of the rankings.
-It partially succeeded, but doubtless it will get better.
+Your business name should be the actual exact name you use in business—what’s on your signage—not with location or other modifiers.
+Lots of people add these things and get away with it, but strictly speaking, this is a violation of Google’s terms of service, and you’re risking a suspension of your profile, which can be timely and costly to reinstate.

 Also, your NAP must appear consistently everywhere across the internet.
-For instance, don’t spell out Avenue in your address in some places and abbreviate it Ave. in others.
-Or Suite 101 one place and Ste. #101 elsewhere.
+It’s not a big deal to spell out Avenue some places and abbreviate it Ave. in others (for instance), but the more consistent, the better.

-Google’s local search algorithm wants to be reassured that it’s found the right business in response to a search query, and that the listings in fact refer to the same business.
+The point is Google’s local search algorithm wants to be reassured that it’s found the right business in response to a search query, and that the listings in fact refer to the same business at one location.

 The consistency of your NAP reassures it.
 So even though citations are in and of themselves a minor ranking factor (see below), they’re critical in verifying the authenticity of your business.